 It’s Your Online Professional Resumé And Profile

-Make a list of the skills that makes you shine.
-Having that gives your connections an opportunity to endorse those skills which give you some social proof, that you actually are good at those skills.
+Make a list of the skills that make you shine.
+Having a list like that allows your connections to endorse those skills which give you some social proof that you are good at those skills.

 Education And Certifications

 Just like your resumé, you write about the courses you’ve taken and the education you’ve got.

 If you’ve done or are doing volunteer work, then add those to your profile as well.
 It shows a lot of character and says a lot about your personality as well.

 Your keywords are the skills you want to shine throughout your profile.
 The keywords are a crucial thing to consider and spend some time working on.
 Make sure you weave your keywords into your profile text, which will help you show up when others search for your specific skills.